Cyfrin/moccasin/docs/source/core_concepts/named_contracts.rst

-Nicknamed Contracts
+Named Contracts
 ###################

 One of the major differentiators between moccasin and other smart contract development tools is more flexible and powerful scripting.
-One of the such cabailities is built in :doc:`fixtures </core_concepts/testing/fixtures>` and :doc:`named contracts </core_concepts/nicknamed_contracts>`.
+One of the such cabailities is built in :doc:`fixtures </core_concepts/testing/fixtures>` and :doc:`named contracts </core_concepts/named_contracts>`.

-**Nicknamed contracts allow you to define deployment scripts, addresses by chain, fixtures settings for testing, and more.**
+**Named contracts allow you to define deployment scripts, addresses by chain, fixtures settings for testing, and more.**

-Nicknamed Contract Example - Minimal Example
+Named Contract Example - Minimal Example
 ========================================

 Let's look at a minimal ``moccasin.toml`` with a ETH mainnet network fork with a named contract: